 A Strength-Based Approach

-At Tranby, we focus on the collective solutions rather than the insurmountable problems.
+At Tranby, we focus on the collective solutions rather than on the problems.

 Providing our students, staff, and community with a culturally safe and supportive space to yarn about these challenges – sharing their stories, knowledge, and experiences, and acknowledging our shared history – enables community-led change to occur.

 We know that members of our community have the appropriate solutions – placed-based, relevant and meaningful to the Indigenous communities where they live, work, and learn.
-We empower our students through culturally focused learning that engages and inspires them to take positive impacts back to their communities.
+We empower our students through education that engages and inspires them to make a positive impact in their community.

 For many Aboriginal and Torres Strait Islander adults, leadership can be a daunting word, but it is a responsibility many already perform in their daily lives.

-When students come to Tranby, our purpose is to share skills, knowledge, and culture.
-We support them in creating and owning their personal leadership journey, increasing their confidence, and inspiring them to participate and lead change for our communities.
+When students come to Tranby to complete our non-accredited leadership programs, we support them in creating and owning their personal leadership journey, increasing their confidence, and inspiring them to participate and lead change for our communities.

 Empowerment is an attitude and strength that is cultivated by nurturing and growing students’ skills, knowledge and self-confidence.